 The campaign had clear partisan overtones throughout.
 Republicans described Question 1 as an election integrity measure.
 Democratic leaders and left-leaning organizations, meanwhile, portrayed it as an attempt at "voter suppression."

-Opponents predicted the photo ID provisions would disenfranchise voters who are less likely to have a driver’s license, such as the elderly, minorities and disabled Mainers.
-Supporters, meanwhile, said requiring an ID to vote would reduce the the risk of voter fraud.
+Supporters said requiring an ID to vote would reduce the the risk of voter fraud.
+Opponents, meanwhile, predicted the photo ID provisions would disenfranchise voters who are less likely to have a driver’s license, such as the elderly, minorities and disabled Mainers.

-Those proposed changes included: eliminating two days of absentee balloting, ending the automatic delivery of absentee ballots to some voters each election, limiting municipalities to one ballot drop box, and no longer allowing absentee ballot requests via phone or requests on behalf of an immediate family member.
+While Question 1 supporters focused largely on the voter ID provisions, opponents successfully flipped the narrative by zeroing in on the proposed changes to Maine’s absentee balloting process.
+Those proposes included: eliminating two days of absentee balloting, ending the automatic delivery of absentee ballots to some voters each election, limiting municipalities to one ballot drop box, and no longer allowing absentee ballot requests via phone or requests on behalf of an immediate family member.

 Lori Koester of Kennebunk echoed those concerns about the absentee balloting provisions in explaining her vote against Question 1.